-After ordering your instance from Seravo.com you’ll get email which include your credentials.
+After ordering your instance from Seravo you’ll get an email which includes your credentials.
 It looks something like this:

 SSH/SFTP: Host: example-site.seravo.com Port: 12345 User: example-site Pass: 123456abcdefgh